Edinburgh Fringe Captioning

 Why should you use Claire Hill and her team?

 Claire has extensive theatre and comedy experience including seven years captioning Edinburgh Fringe shows.
 She provides all her own display equipment, and won’t charge you any expenses.
-Sheryll Holley made her debut at the Fringe last year, and captions comedy and theatre in Wales, as well as conferences and meetings.
+Sheryll Holley made her debut at the Fringe in 2023, and captions comedy and theatre in Wales, as well as conferences and meetings.

 We will also provide a transcript of the show if requested, and subtitles for your YouTube videos.
 We do our own publicity to generate audience, and the team will tweet about every show we caption.